0cmenog/sidemap/README.md

 - [ ] Colouring node according to the extension
 - [ ] Depth level in the node attributes
 - [ ] Edge thickness proportional to the quantity of references between pages
-- [ ] List all related pages in an unlinked node
 - [ ] Option `--large/--no-large` to have nodes domain name/hostname related
 - [ ] Size of a node proportional to its total degree